 Beyond the basic definition, scientists have identified several distinct types of reactivity.
-The following are some special types of reactivity.
+The following are some special examples:

 John Henry Effect

-The John Henry effect is a special case of the Hawthorne effect.
-It also happens in research studies, but in this situation, the participants affected to change their behavior because they know they're in the control group and could compare their behavior to what those in the experimental group were doing and how they were reacting.
+The John Henry Effect is a special case of the Hawthorne Effect.
+It also happens in research studies, but in this situation, the participants change their behavior because they know they're in the control group.
+They compare their behavior to what those in the experimental group are doing and how they’re reacting.
 Scientists see this as an attempt to overcome what the control group participants see as a disadvantage—that nothing interesting will happen in their group, and they will not receive special attention.

-In a scientific experiment, the researchers must be extremely careful not to let the participants know what they expect the study to show.
-If they do, the experimenter effect can happen.
-This is when the participants alter their behavior based on what they think the experimenter thinks they will do.
+In a scientific experiment, the researchers must be careful not to let the participants know what they expect the study to show.
+If they do, the Experimenter Effect can happen.
+This is when the participants alter their behavior based on what they think the experimenter hypothesizes that they will do.

-The background behind the observer-expectancy effect is interesting.
-The idea is based on an experiment called the "Clever Hans" experiment.
-A philosopher and a psychologist wanted to find out if a certain horse could do arithmetic as its owner claimed it could.
-The owner would give a question, and the horse would tap out the answers with its hoof.
+The concept derives from a study called the "Clever Hans" experiment.
+A philosopher and a psychologist wanted to find out if a certain horse (known as Clever Hans) could do arithmetic as its owner claimed it could.
+The owner would pose a question, and the horse would tap out the answers with its hoof.

 The researchers noticed several things during their observations.
 First, if the owner didn't know the answer, the horse got the answer wrong most of the time.
 Second, if the horse couldn't see the owner, it couldn't get the answer right, either.
-Finally, they noticed that if the owner did know the answer, as the horse's taps approached the correct number, the owner's posture and facial expression changed.
+Finally, they noticed that if the owner did know the answer, the owner's posture and facial expression changed as the horse's taps approached the correct number.
 The horse, then, was responding to what the owner expected of them.

 Pygmalion Effect And Golem Effect

 Reactivity can happen in a school setting, too.
-In the Pygmalion effect, students change their behavior based on what they think the teachers expect from them.
-If a teacher expects the children to perform well, they will perform better than they would if the teacher had no expectations.
+In the Pygmalion Effect, students change their behavior based on what they think the teachers expect from them.
+If a teacher expects the children to perform well, they perform better than they would if the teacher had no expectations.

 A similar thing can happen to teachers as well.
-If a student is more attentive to the teacher's lecture, the teacher tends to grade them higher even if their work isn't better than that of the students who didn't pay attention to.
+If a student is more attentive to the teacher's lecture, the teacher tends to grade them higher even if their work isn't better than that of the students who didn't pay attention.

 Both the Pygmalion and Golem effects can happen in other settings, too.
-In industrial settings, for example, the leader's expectations can change the way they treat the employees.
-They give employees who they expect to do better more time, attention, learning opportunities, trust, respect, and responsibilities.
-And this makes it much easier for those favored employees to perform better.
+In industrial settings, for example, a leader's expectations can change the way they treat employees.
+They give employees whom they expect to do better more time, attention, learning opportunities, trust, respect, and responsibilities.
+This can make it easier for those favored employees to perform better.

-The Bradley effect is named after Los Angeles Mayor Tom Bradley, an African-American candidate in the 1982 race for governor of California.
+The Bradley Effect is named after Los Angeles Mayor Tom Bradley, an African American candidate in the 1982 race for governor of California.
 Bradley was far ahead in the polls but failed to win.
-Experts have theorized that the reason for the discrepancy between the poll numbers and the election results were related to the voters' desire to give a socially acceptable answer.
+Experts have theorized that the reason for the discrepancy between the poll numbers and the election results was related to the voters' desire to give a socially acceptable answer.

 The Watching-Eye Effect

-The watching-eye effect is a type of reactivity in which people behave differently when they're being watched.
-What's fascinating is that people may change their behavior even when they merely see images of eyes, such as a picture of an eye posted on a wall.
-This effect can be useful for crime reduction because it gives people the sense that they're being watched even if no one is present.
-They know that those aren't real eyes, but they respond to them as if they were.
+The Watching-Eye Effect is a type of reactivity in which people behave differently when they're being watched.
+People may change their behavior even when they merely see images of eyes, such as a picture of an eye posted on a wall.
+This effect may be useful for crime reduction because it gives people the sense that they're being watched even if no one is present.
+They know that they’re not real eyes, but they respond to them as if they were.